Internship Training Manual

 • The Appeals Committee may request personal interviews and/or written statements from individuals, as it deems appropriate.

 • The Appeals Committee will meet with CAPS staff members or interns as requested by the appellant, or by staff members.
-The Appeals Committee may choose, at its discretion, to meet with individuals who are not CAPS staff members or interns, but is not under obligation to do so.
+The Appeals Committee may choose, at its discretion, to meet with individuals who are not CAPS staff members or interns but is not under obligation to do so.

-• The Appeals Committee will complete its fact-finding review within two weeks of the Director of Training’s receipt of the intern’s request.
-If the Appeals Committee cannot complete its review within a two-week period, it will notify in writing the Director of Training, the supervisor(s) involved, and the intern; the committee will provide an anticipated completion date.
+• The Appeals Committee will complete its fact-finding review within two weeks of the Associate Director of Training’s receipt of the intern’s request.
+If the Appeals Committee cannot complete its review within a two-week period, it will notify in writing the Associate Director of Training, the supervisor(s) involved, and the intern; the committee will provide an anticipated completion date.

-Within two working days of the conclusion of the fact-finding review, CAPS’ Director will communicate to the Director of Training a summary of the Appeals Committee’s findings and recommendations.
+Within two working days of the conclusion of the fact-finding review, CAPS’ Director will communicate to the Associate Director of Training a summary of the Appeals Committee’s findings and recommendations.
 The Appeals Committee may choose to sustain previous actions taken or may implement a new course of action.
 The decision of the Appeals Committee will be final.

 Return to table of contents

-XVII Intern Grievance Procedures
+XVII.
+Intern Grievance Procedures

 Interns are expected to attempt to resolve problems informally.
 For purposes of intern grievance procedures, the term “supervisor” refers to individuals having administrative authority over the person who is the object of the complaint.
-The Director of Training and CAPS Director will act jointly as supervisor with regard to all grievances brought by interns, except (1) those that involve complaints against the Director of Training, in which case the CAPS Director will hear the grievance, and (2) those that involve complaints against the CAPS Director, in which case the Director of the Health Center will hear the grievance.
+The Associate Director of Training and CAPS Director will act jointly as supervisor with regard to all grievances brought by interns, except (1) those that involve complaints against the Associate Director of Training, in which case the CAPS Director will hear the grievance, and (2) those that involve complaints against the CAPS Director, in which case the Director of the Health Center will hear the grievance.

 If the grievance is of a highly sensitive nature, such as alleged harassment, the intern may bring the issue directly to the supervisor without attempting informal resolution.